-VIII.
+VI.
 PROGRESSION FOR ENGLISH LANGUAGE LEARNER/LIMITED ENGLISH PROFICIENCY STUDENTS

-- A. As required by [FS 1003.56], Sarasota District schools will provide ELL/LEP students with comprehensive instruction that is equal in amount, sequence, and scope as that provided to non-ELL/LEP students.
-The district will enroll ELL/LEP students who are reading below grade level in English and who score Level 1 or Level 2 on FCAT Reading in courses appropriate to their level of English proficiency and reading ability. - B. Diagnostic assessment, placement, progress monitoring and evaluation of ELL/ LEP student performance in reading will be conducted as
+- A. As required by [FS 1003.56], Sarasota District schools will provide ELL/ LEP students with comprehensive instruction that is equal in amount, sequence, and scope as that provided to non-ELL/LEP students.
+The district will enroll ELL/LEP students who are reading below grade level in English and who score Level 1 or Level 2 on FCAT Reading in courses appropriate to their level of English proficiency and reading ability. - B. Diagnostic assessment, placement, progress monitoring and evaluation of ELL/LEP student performance in reading will be conducted as specified in the district's K-12 Comprehensive Reading Plan.

-IX.
+VII.
 HIGH SCHOOL CREDIT FOR MIDDLE SCHOOL